mostlydipo/R/README.md

  ulcer - Indicator of ulceration; 1=present, 0=absent.

 # Refer to the Pdf file (My Melanoma) for indepth understanding #
-# There are to different Exploratory data analysis carried out in this repository #
+# There are two different Exploratory Data Analysis carried out in this repository #